ramezsaeed/flists-builders/README.md

 The script will do the following:
 - create the js9 sandbox flist and upload it to the current user's (configured via IYO) account at https://hub.gig.tech/
 - merge the uploaded flist with a base ubuntu 16.04 flist (gig-official-apps/ubuntu1604-for-js.flist)
+- merge the uploaded flist with a capacity checker flist (https://hub.gig.tech/abdelrahman_hussein_1/capacity_checker_js9.flist)
 - upload the merged flist as <username>/js9_sandbox_full.flist

 ### Testing the sandbox
 To test the uploaded flist you can use the zbundle tool from https://github.com/zero-os/0-bundle After creating the sandbox, a flist for js9 will be uploaded to your account on your account at https://hub.gig.tech

 #### Installing Zbundle